r01010010/tonica/README.md

 2. The actor, which inherits from a `runner` class, execs the correspondant action.
 3. The runner logic iterates through all actor's middlewares and finally calls the `action.exec` function.
 4. The action is also a runner, so the same, action.exec calls the parent's exec that will run all action's middleware plus the particular logic of the action.
-5. If action thinks is necesary, updates store.
+5. If action thinks is necessary, updates store.